 No one wants to end their meal with a bitter-sour taste in their mouth and a burning sensation in their chest.
-But if you are someone who experiences this frequently, which is a sure shot sign of chronic acidity, then perhaps it is time to visit a doctor or make some serious changes to your dietary habits.
+But if you are someone who experiences this frequently, which is a sure shot sign of chronic acidity, then perhaps it is time to visit a doctor or make some profound changes to your dietary habits.

-A common symptom of heartburn and acid reflux, acidity, is an uncomfortable condition, which one could experience in varying degrees at any given point of time.
+A common symptom of heartburn and acid reflux, acidity, is an uncomfortable condition, which one could experience in varying degrees at any given point in time.
 While experiencing acidity, there is excessive secretion of hydrochloric acid by the gastric glands.
 This acid plays an instrumental role in digesting food and breaking it into simpler forms.

-Spicy Foods: These foods contain a compound known as capsaicin, which may cause the digestion to slow down.
-This further results in the food staying in the stomach for a longer duration, thereby increasing the risk of acid reflux and heartburn.
+Spicy Foods: These foods contain a compound known as capsaicin, which may cause digestion to slow down.
+This further results in the food staying in the stomach for a longer duration, increasing the risk of acid reflux and heartburn.
 Additionally, if you already have inflammation in your esophagus, spicy food would only trigger it further.
 Thus, it's best to avoid spicy foods altogether.

 Alcohol: Alcohol consumption can cause the lower esophageal sphincter to relax, which is further likely to cause the stomach acid to leak out and escape into the esophagus, triggering acid reflux and heartburn.
-Over a period of time, continued alcohol consumption can also damage the esophagus, further worsening digestion and causing acidity to become a common occurrence.
+Over time, continued alcohol consumption can also damage the esophagus, further worsening digestion and causing acidity to become a common occurrence.